-- As exposed by Bloomberg, when using overseas contractors to build motherboards, the entire supply chain may become compromised, posing a significant security risk to your enterprise.
+- As exposed by Bloomberg, when using contractors who don't emphasize data security to build motherboards, the entire supply chain may become compromised, posing a significant security risk to your enterprise.

-- When using third-party motherboards of questionable build, you may lose control of security, which would be a catastrophe for your enterprise’s bottom line.
+- When using third-party motherboards of questionable build, you may lose control of security, which could be catastrophic for your enterprise’s bottom line.
 When discussing with your customers the use of third-party motherboards, your only defense for the security of those motherboards becomes, “Well, we use a popular brand, so there shouldn’t be a problem.”

 At Trenton Systems, we not only have complete control over what we ship to our customers because we design, manufacture, assemble, test, and support our servers and workstations and their motherboards in-house, but our Counterfeit Protection Program (CPP), secure manufacturing facility, comprehensive revision control, ability to customize BIOS source code, holistic trusted computing methodology, and supply chain security procedures further ensure the security of your motherboard, and therefore, the sensitive data hosted by your mission-critical server or workstation.